ama-team/cookbook-docker-compose/README.md

 docker_compose_installation '/usr/local/bin/docker-compose' do
   # optional, attribute value is used if omitted
   version '1.10.1'
-   # if not set, uname output will be used - most probably you won't need it
-  arch 'x86_64'
-  # same thing
-  platform 'Linux'
   # just in case you don't like specifying path in resource name
   path '/usr/local/bin/docker-compose'
-  # used to prevent shell commands stalling
-  # you may set it to nil to disable
-  timeout 300
   # create it or delete it
   action :create
 end